Homemade Baby Food Recipes

 • magnesium

-Strawberries are also high in 'phenols'.
-These protect the body from diseases like cancer, they're good for the heart and help support the immune system.
+These protect the body from diseases like cancer, they’re good for the heart and help support the immune system.

 Selecting and storing the fruit

-You need to be careful when buying strawberries, because they don't last for long!
-You might feel tempted to compensate for this by buying the fruit when it looks a little green - but this isn't a good idea!
+You might feel tempted to compensate for this by buying the fruit when it looks a little green – but this isn’t a good idea!

 Strawberries don't ripen any further once they're picked - so you'll be left with green, sour fruit!

-Instead, look for fruit that's plump, deep red in colour, firm, free of mould and with the little green 'caps' still attached.
-Really large strawberries look tempting - but it's actually the medium sized ones that taste the best.
+Instead, look for fruit that’s plump, deep red in colour, firm, free of mould and with the little green ‘caps’ still attached.

 When you get your strawberries home, check through them and discard any that are damaged - otherwise, they will contaminate the others.

 We recommend dividing punnets of strawberries into two separate containers, so that they can be stored in single layers.
-They spoil much more quickly when piled on top of each other.

 For the best flavour, you should only keep strawberries in the refrigerator for around 2 days - so don't buy them before you need them!